 Dahlia: Well, Kennedy did not write the opinion, so we don’t have a great sense of why he did what he did.
 But Ginsberg really did say, in the years after his Partial Birth Abortion decision, that Kennedy made a mistake and she called him out by name.
 She said he allowed this to happen.
 I think she shamed the heck out of him.
 Maybe that dislodged him a little bit.

 I think that Justice Kennedy is a big believer in judicial supremacy, and the importance of a judicial role.
 In the oral arguments the Solicitor General from Texas was literally unable to come up with a single example.
 Justice Breyer basically said, give me one example of somebody who’s rushed to an ER and doesn’t get admitted because the doctor doesn’t have admitting privileges and the woman dies.
 One.
 Nationwide.
 And the Solicitor General had nothing.
 They had no evidence to support what they were trying to do.
 I think when it looks as though the courts are being hoodwinked, they're being asked to blinker themselves to what's really going on, Justice Kennedy is the first person to balk at that.
 So going forward if the question is “do we know what Justice Kennedy would do in a future reproductive rights case,” we really don’t.
 But we know that he surprised us by wholeheartedly being really “all in” on a decision where we didn't think he was there.

-----Next time, David and Dahlia talk about the important role of culture and stigma in transforming the mindsets of legislators and judges, as they make and shape the laws that govern our lives.
+----In Part 2, David and Dahlia talk about the important role of culture and stigma in transforming the mindsets of legislators and judges, as they make and shape the laws that govern our lives.